-China using tech, big data to track, detain Uighurs
+China using facial recognition, big data to track and detain Uighur Muslims

 The data is used to flag behaviours, including wearing the Islamic veil, studying the Quran, or travelling to Mecca for pilgrimage, according to a Human Rights Watch report on Wednesday.